Trump appointee names conservative allies to run Radio Free Europe and Cuba broadcast agency

 The appointments follow Pack’s replacement last week of the acting director of Voice of America, Elez Biberaj, who has spent four decades as a journalist at the agency.
 His replacement was Robert Reilly, a former VOA director who has written books strongly critical of Muslims and gays and lesbians.
 Reilly’s appointment has raised concerns among congressional Democrats, given VOA’s presence in predominantly Muslim countries and Reilly’s writings in favor of turning VOA from an international news source into a more direct instrument of U.S. policies.

-Pack, a veteran documentary filmmaker whose appointment this summer was championed by to former Trump campaign chairman and White House advisor Steve Bannon, has shaken up the broadcasting empire he oversees by firing directors and senior manager, investigating one of its most prominent journalists, and asserting the right to breach a statutory “firewall” designed to shield the networks from political influence.
+Pack, a veteran documentary filmmaker whose appointment this summer was championed by former Trump campaign chairman and White House adviser Stephen K. Bannon, has shaken up the broadcasting empire he oversees by firing directors and senior managers, investigating one of its most prominent journalists, and asserting the right to breach a statutory “firewall” designed to shield the networks from political influence.

-Shapiro, an attorney who has worked for the Office of Cuba Broadcasting since 2017, also

-wrote occasionally about his contempt for the Obama administration for Breitbart, the conservative commentary site formerly run by Bannon.
-“It’s hard for people to pinpoint exactly what it is they don’t like about President Barack Obama, he wrote in 2012, “but I think I can easily sum it up: his thinly veiled contempt for America, and his transparent resentment for the country he was elected to lead.
-You’ll often hear people say, ‘He just hates America.’”
+Shapiro, an attorney who has worked for the Office of Cuba Broadcasting since 2017, also wrote occasionally about his contempt for the Obama administration for Breitbart, the conservative commentary site formerly run by Bannon.
+“It’s hard for people to pinpoint exactly what it is they don’t like about President Barack Obama,” he wrote in 2012, “but I think I can easily sum it up: his thinly veiled contempt for America, and his transparent resentment for the country he was elected to lead.
+You’ll often hear people say, ‘He just hates America.’ ”

 Lipien is a former VOA official who has run a blog called BBG-USAGM Watch that is a forum for critical former VOA employees (BBG refers to USAGM’s former name).
 The blog has repeatedly asserted that VOA’s programming favors liberal views.
 It has also reported and commented favorably on Pack’s efforts to restructure the operation since he assumed the top job in June.